Crock pot Chicken, Italian Style

 A life lesson awaited me.
 I no longer have the luxury of dilly-dallying about what I should or shouldn't eat.
 It's all very clear, very black and white.
 I don't cheat because I can't afford to.
 My food, like your food, is my medicine.

-But please don't wait to have such a reason to take a good look at what you eat, and what your diet may be doing to your body and immune system.
+Please don't wait to have a medical reason to take a good look at what you eat, and what your diet may be doing to your body and immune system.

 “The amount of antioxidants that you maintain in your body is directly proportional to how long you will live.” - Richard Cutler M.D., Director Anti-Aging Research, National Institute of Health (NIH).